-The greatest goal I have ever seen scored live took place on 23 March 2016 in a match between West Didsbury & Chorlton (known as ‘West’) Reserves and Cheadle Town Reserves.
-It was witnessed by approximately 38 people.
-35 of these were the matchday squads and officials.
-It would have been 39 had my friend Paul not nipped to the clubhouse for another fresh and delicious Krombacher as the sun beat down on the home of football, Brookburn Road in South Manchester.
+The greatest goal I have ever seen scored live took place on 23 March 2016, in a match between West Didsbury & Chorlton Reserves and Cheadle Town Reserves.
+It was witnessed by approximately 38 people, and 35 of those were the matchday squads and officials.
+It would have been 39 had my friend Paul not nipped to the clubhouse for another Krombacher as the sun beat down on the home of football, Brookburn Road in South Manchester.

-Let’s be clear.
+Let’s be clear, I don’t say this lightly.
 I’m not Neil from HR who watches two games at the World Cup and then insists on talking to you about it on the team-building day that nobody has time for.
 In my time as a Leicester City fan, I’ve seen my fair share of spectacular goals.

 To be fair to the Cheadle shotstopper, no goalkeeper in the world would have anticipated anyone trying this moment of skill, let alone in a reserve game in front of four people.
 He had no chance as it looped into the net.
 Cue spilt lager in the 30-seater stand.
 Enter stage left, our mate who had missed it all.